blinklabs-io/docs/src/content/docs/guides/txsubmit/002-quick-start.md

 <br>

-To submit transactions using Tx Submit API using your wallet we will need to setup a `custom submit endpoint` in your wallet setting.
+To submit transactions using Tx Submit API using your wallet we will need to setup a `custom submit endpoint` in your wallet settings.
 See our [setting up your wallet to use Tx Submit API](../003-setting-up-wallet-using-custom-submit-endpoint) guide.

 <!--